 Essential Components of Your Career Change Cover Letter

-As a career changer, your letter has to be exceptional to make a difference.
+As a career changer at 35, your letter has to be exceptional to make a difference.
 It should have a good structure and include the following components.
 They are essential to developing your letter and determining the flow of its content.

 - Header.
 In this section, you will provide personal information like your phone number and email address in case the employer needs to contact you.
 Aside from your contact details, you should also include the date.